AF-1/lms-virtuallibrarycreator/README.md

 <b>Refreshing</b> (or rebuilding) a virtual library means that LMS will <b>update the list of tracks matching the virtual library's search parameters</b> (see <i>daily refresh</i> FAQ).<br><br>
 <b>Recreating</b> a virtual library means unregistering the virtual library and then recreating it.
 This happens, for example, when you <b><i>save</i> an <i>edited</i> virtual library</b>.
 If you've <b>edit</b>ed only a single parameter, you'll have to pass the <b>new search parameters</b> to LMS so it can get the <b>correct matching tracks</b>.
 Refreshing instead of recreating would ask LMS to use the old search parameters.<br>So recreating and refreshing a virtual library will both update the list of matching virtual library tracks but recreating is required if the search parameters have changed.<br><br>
 If your virtual library is disabled or virtual libraries are globally paused/disabled, editing virtual libraries will not trigger anything.
 The changes will take effect the next time you enable a currently disabled virtual library or when you unpause all temporarily disabled virtual libraries.<br>
 VLC handles all of this automatically.
-Even though it should never be necessary, you can always force LMS to recreate all VLC virtual libraries by pausing & unpausing them or with the <b>Recreate now</b> button in the plugin settings.
+Even though it should never be necessary, you can always force LMS to recreate all VLC virtual libraries by pausing & unpausing them or with the <b>Manual Refresh</b> button.
 </p></details><br>

 <details><summary>»<b>I've enabled the <i>Albums without compilations</i> menu for the LMS <i>Home</i> menu.
 Where is it?</b>«</summary><br><p>